• Skip to main content

 The Hunt for the Best Crunchy Crispy Chocolate Chip Cookie Recipe

-Ok, growing up, my mom always made homemade cookies for our family of seven.
-Yes, we rarely had store-bought cookies like Oreos, Yodels, Chips Ahoy and all the rest.
+Growing up, my mom always made homemade cookies for our family of seven.
+Yes, we rarely had store-bought cookies like Oreos, Yodels, Chips Ahoy, and all the rest.

-Instead, she always had a fresh batch of cookies in the cookie jar for us, and one of my favorite cookies ever is her Almond Cookie recipe.
-Also, we all loved her recipe, which I believe is the best crunchy crispy chocolate chip cookie ever.
-You see, my mom trained us to like crunchy cookies and, this is not your typical chocolate chip cookie.
+Instead, she would always have a fresh batch of cookies in the cookie jar for us, and one of my all-time favorite cookies is her Almond Cookie recipe.
+Furthermore, we all adored her unique recipe, which I genuinely believe is the ultimate crispy chocolate chip cookie.
+You see, my mom taught us to appreciate crunchy cookies, and this one definitely falls into that category of delightful treats!

 Instead, this chocolate chip cookie is much taller than the classic cookie.
 It isn’t a soft and thin type of cookie, but instead, it is somewhat crunchy and delicious.